songchunlin/en/_posts/2014-03-01-symmetrical-day-using-r.md

 comments: yes
 ---

 I still clearly remembered in November 2nd, 2011, someone said we may never meet another symmetrical day in your lifetime, so please cherish this special day.
 The so-called symmetrical day means that in the date format which looks like "yyyymmdd", the first letter of the year is the last letter of the day, and the second letter of the year is the first letter of the day, and so on.
-Yes, these cases are rare, but I'd like to know what is the next symmetrical day?
-Does it not exist in the 21st Century?
-At that time, I was a beginner of R language, so I wrote several lines of code to check how many symmetrical days are there from year 2000 to 2099?
+Yes, these cases are rare, but I'd like to know the next symmetrical day afte "20111102".
+Does no more symmetrical day exist in the 21st Century?
+Three years ago, I was a beginner in R language, so I try to write several lines of code to check how many symmetrical days are from year 2000 to 2099?

 Here is the code: